patperry/timsort/README.md

 The prototype for the sorting function is

     int timsort(void *base, size_t nel, size_t width,
-                int (*compar) (const void *, const void *, void *), void *udata);
+                int (*compar) (const void *, const void *));

-This resembles the standard library `qsort` function, except that the comparator takes a third `udata` parameter, which is supplied by the client.
+This resembles the standard library `qsort` function.
 The function returns `0` on success and `-1` on failure.
 Failure only happens when the routine can't allocate the necessary temporary array or if the comparator is invalid.

 The C version uses a few C99 variable length arrays of size `width`; these could easily be replaced with calls to `alloca`.
 The other utilized C99 features